 Exfoliation and scrubbing are not just for your face, but your body too.
 It is very important to get rid of the dead skin cells on the body to give way to new skin.
 You can either use a scrub that you can buy in the market, or you can make one for yourself at home, using anything granular in texture, like sugar, sea salt, coffee or oats and mix it with something liquid, like an oil.

 Scrubbing helps improve blood circulation and even helps reduce the appearance of cellulite and stretch marks.
 Talk about multiple benefits in one!

 Dry skin is more prone to ageing, as the skin's elastin production goes down faster.
 This is good news for our oily skinned beauties out there, isn't it?
 Sun damage makes the skin even flakier than it is, so it is really important to use a good sunscreen all over your body and not just on your face.
 Areas like your feet and hands, which have no natural oil glands of their own, are even more susceptible to flakiness due to sun damage.
 So, invest in a good sunscreen for your entire body, to keep your skin baby soft and young at the same time.

 We hope these tips help ease your skin's flakiness, and leave you with soft and supple skin all year round.
 Keep following Boldsky for more such updates.

-- Tips To Remember While Dating A Workaholic
+- Tips To Prevent Razor Burn While Shaving

-- What Is Wet Dandruff And How To Get Rid Of It?
+- How To Get Rid Of Wrinkles On Feet?